jxy-cybersec/Jxy-XSS/README.md

-Here’s the updated `README.md` file reflecting the tool's renaming to **JXY-XSS**, along with the new changes and features added:

----

 # JXY-XSS - Automated XSS Vulnerability Scanner

 JXY-XSS is a Python-based tool designed to detect and exploit Cross-Site Scripting (XSS) vulnerabilities with near-zero false positives.
 The tool includes advanced payload management, WAF detection, accurate response analysis, and crawling capabilities to identify potential vulnerabilities in web applications.